TryPostFlow/Casper/README.md

 # Casper
-The default personal blogging theme for Planet
+The default personal blogging theme for PostFlow